12 Things to do Before Booking an International Trip

 Check with your doctor, travel nurse or natural health professional to see if there are any required vaccinations or local health issues that might affect you.
 It's important to be aware as it's a pain getting sick in another country, but some countries also require foreigners to have certain vaccinations.
 If you are pregnant or wanting to get pregnant, it's also important to let your doctor know that you plan to travel and where.

-You can also look at this page under the quick facts, it will tell you what vaccinations are needed.
+You can also look at this page under the quick facts, it will tell you what vaccinations are needed or recommended.

 12. Money Exchange and Traveling with Credit Cards